asiacanady/s18-a03/README.md

 In this assignment we will revisit the city of Chicago's employee salary file using Python.
 You may only use built-in python functions in this assignment (so no `pandas` or `numpy` if you're already familiar with those).

 ## A: CSV parser
-First you will parse the `salaries.csv` using a function called `read_salaries` that takes the filename as a parameter.
+Parse the `salaries.csv` using a function called `read_salaries` that takes the filename as a parameter.
 So your function should have a signature like so:
 ```python
 def read_salaries(filename):
     ...
 ```

 Put your function in a file called `helper.py` so that it will be accessible in the rest of the problem set through a `helper` module.

-Your parser should do the following:
- 1. Read each line, ignoring/removing the first (header) line
- 2. Split each line on the ',' and return a nested list where each element is itself a list of fields.
+Your parser should split each line on ',' and return a nested list where each element is itself a list of fields.
+Additoinally you should ignore/remove the first (header) line.
- 3. Note that this will split the first field as well because there is a comma separating last and first name.
-This is fine.
-However, there will be a double quote at the beginning of the last name field and the end of the first name field.
-Remove these characters.
-Also remove extra white space from the beginning of the first name field.
- 4. The first name may have a middle name.
-Remove it by splitting on ' ' and keeping the first element.
- 5. Convert salaries, when present, to number by first removing the dollar sign and then using hte type conversion function `float`.

 ## B: Additional helper functions
 In the `helper.py` function also implement the following functions to be used in part C below.